Asthma Inhalers

 - Press down on the top of the inhaler.

-- Breathe deeply and steadily as the inhaler releases a puff of medicine.
+- Breathe deeply and steadily as the inhaler releases a puff of medication.

 - Hold your breath for as long as you are comfortable so the medication can get into your airways.